ronei-kunkel/node-express-minifram/README.md

-# node-express-template
+# node-express-minifram
-MVC template architecture with some personal preferences to run in heroku.
+Mini mvc framework to run in heroku made with express.

 >Ok, but, how use it?